Edgar Whitcomb: Later years

 In 1976, Whitcomb sought the Republican nomination to the United States Senate, but was defeated in the primary by Indianapolis Mayor Richard Lugar.
 He then returned to his private law practice which in turn he soon moved to Seymour, Indiana.
 He served several years as the director of the Mid American World Trade Association and took a job for a media company based in Indianapolis and spent time traveling the United States setting up a network of FM radio stations.

 Whitcomb retired from his law practice in 1985, at age 68.
 He and his wife divorced in 1986 after a thirty-three-year marriage.
 Whitcomb's second book, On Celestial Wings, was published in 1995.
 Whitcomb took up sailing as a hobby and purchased a 30 ft boat.
 He sailed solo around the Mediterranean, across the Atlantic and with Jeff La Dage in the Pacific Ocean.
 In 1995, while attempting to sail around the world, his ship hit a reef in the Gulf of Suez and sank.
 He was rescued and returned to the United States.
 He wrote a book about his sailing experiences that was published in 2011, titled Cilin II : a solo sailing odyssey.
 In 2000 he purchased a secluded cabin in Rome, Indiana, on the Ohio River within the Hoosier National Forest.
 The home has electricity, although cabins he owned did not, and he spent most of his time there gardening, fishing and chopping firewood.
 During his last public interview in 2004, he told a reporter that he never reads the newspaper and was totally uninvolved in anything, and that he was "living in heaven."
 He married his long-time partner Evelyn Gayer in a private ceremony at their home in February 2013.

 Whitcomb died in his sleep on February 4, 2016, at his home in Rome, Indiana, at the age of 98.
+He was the last living former American governor born in the 1910s.
 He is buried at Hayden Cemetery, in his hometown of Hayden, Indiana.

+His granddaughter through his first wife is the actress Patty Guggenheim.